-Based on the aforementioned results, we hypothesized that MICA *012:01 and MICA *008 allele had marked functional difference.
-Therefore, CRC cell lines, SW480, HCT116 and DLD1 all carrying KRAS mutation, which were transfected with MICA *012:01 and MICA *008 overexpression plasmid vectors.
-Through CCK-8 assay, we found that MICA *012:01 group had more rapid cell-growth rate than those of MICA *008, untransfected control and empty plasmid groups in SW480, HCT116 and DLD1 cells (Figure 2a-2c; all p< 0.0001).

-We also performed the cell colony formation experiments to further validate the cell proliferation capability of overexpression of MICA *012:01.
-Consistent with the results of CCK-8 assay, overexpression of MICA *012:01 significantly enhanced the proliferation ability of CRC cell carrying KRAS mutation (Figure 2d-2g; p= 0.0004, 0.0007, and 0.0046, respectively).
+Since MICA alleles are associated with molecular and clinical phenotypes of CRC, we hypothesized that MICA *012:01 and MICA *008 alleles have marked functional differences.
+Therefore, CRC cell lines SW480, HCT116, and DLD1, which carry KRAS mutations, were transfected with MICA *012:01 and MICA *008 overexpression plasmid vectors.
+Through a CCK-8-baed proliferation assay, we found that the MICA *012:01 overexpressed group had a higher proliferation rate than MICA *008 overexpressed group, untransfected control, and empty plasmid groups in SW480, HCT116, and DLD1 cells (Figure 2a-2c; all p< 0.0001).
+To characterize the proliferative behavior of MICA overexpressed cells, we performed cell colony formation experiments and determined that overexpression of MICA *012:01 significantly enhanced the colony formation ability of proliferating KRAS mutated CRC cell lines (Figure 2d-2g; p= 0.0004, 0.0007, and 0.0046, respectively).

-MICA *012:01 allele significantly enhanced cell invasion and metastasis ability of CRC carrying KRAS mutation
+MICA *012:01 allele significantly enhanced the invasion and metastasic ability of KRAS mutated CRC cells

-To further determine whether overexpressed MICA *012:01 allele could exacerbate the malignant phenotype of CRC, we also detected the cell invasion and metastasis capability through the transwell and western blot experiments.
-As shown in Figure 3a-3d, the invasion cells markedly increased in MICA *012:01 group than those in MICA *008, untransfected control and empty plasmid groups in SW480, DLD1 and HCT116 cells (p= 0.0188, 0.0076, and 0.0050, respectively).

-Trough WB detection, we found that the expression level of MMP-9 (metal matrixprotein-9) protein was notably up-expressed in MICA *012:01 group than those in MICA *008 and other groups in SW480, DLD1 and HCT116 cells (Figure 3e, 3g, 3i, and 3k).
-On the contrary, the expression level of E-cadherin protein was significantly down-expressed in MICA *012:01 group than those in MICA *008 and other groups in these three CRC cells (Figure 3e, 3f, 3h, and 3j).
-Taken together, our data demonstrated that overexpression of MICA *012:01 allele significantly enhanced cell invasion and metastasis ability of CRC carrying KRAS mutation.
+To further determine whether overexpression of MICA *012:01 allele could exacerbate the malignant phenotype of CRC, we also assayed the invasive and metastastic capability of CRC cell lines via transwell and Western blot experiments.
+As shown in Figure 3a-3d, cells transfected with MICA *012:01 were markedly more invasive than those overexpressing MICA *008, untransfected control, and empty plasmid groups in SW480, DLD1, and HCT116 cells (p= 0.0188, 0.0076, and 0.0050, respectively).
+Western blot analysis of extracellular matrix degrading enzyme matrix metalloproteinase-9 (MMP-9) and cell-cell adhesion protein E-cadherin revealed notably increased MMP-9 expression in the MICA *012:01 overexpressed group compared to MICA *008, and transfection control groups in SW480, DLD1, and HCT116 cells (Figure 3e, 3g, 3i, and 3k).
+In contrast, the expression level of E-cadherin was significantly decreased in the MICA *012:01 overexpressed group than the remaining groups in all cell lines tested (Figure 3e, 3f, 3h, and 3j).
+Taken together, our data demonstrate that overexpression of MICA *012:01 allele significantly enhanced the invasiveness and metastatic ability of CRC cell lines carrying KRAS mutations.

-In order to validate the function of MICA *012:01 to develop the CRC malignant phenotype, we analyzed the disease-free survival time (DFS) of CRC patients carrying KRAS codon 12 mutation between MICA *012:01 subgroup and non-MICA *012:01 subgroup.
-From Figure 3l, we found that the non-replase/metastasis survival rates between MICA *012:01 subgroup and non-MICA *012:01 one had a near marginal significance (p= 0.103).
-Particularly, although the DFS of MICA *012:01 had no significance, CRC patients with MICA *012:01 had a more susceptible trendency for replase or metastasis in the first 20 month after the surgery than those with non-MICA *012:01 ones.
-The DFS data indicated that MICA *012:01 allele maybe predicted the poor prognosis of KRAS codon 12 mutated CRC patients.
+To validate the functional role of MICA *012:01 in CRC malignancy, we analyzed the disease-free survival time (DFS) of patients with CRC that carry the KRAS codon 12 mutation and contain MICA *012:01 to those that do not have MICA *012:01.
+Kaplan Meyer survival curve analysis did not reveal a statistically significant difference in DFS by the presence of MICA *012:01 (p= 0.103) though we note that our sample size is underpowered for this analysis.
+However, CRC patients with MICA *012:01 had a tendency to experience relapse or metastasis in the first 20 months after the surgery than those with no MICA *012:01.
+Therefore, MICA *012:01 allele expression may be a predictive marker for poor prognosis in patients with KRAS codon 12 mutated CRC.

 Discussion